After Care for Teeth Whitening

 It's recommended to wait at least 30 to 60 minutes after your teeth whitening procedure before eating.
 This allows time for your teeth to stabilize and for any sensitivity to subside.
 Once you're ready to eat, stick to non-staining foods for the first 48 hours.
 Avoid dark-colored or acidic foods and beverages like coffee, tea, red wine, and tomato sauce, as your teeth are more porous and prone to staining immediately after whitening.
 Opt for foods like yogurt, white rice, chicken, and bananas.

-Use anti-sensitivity toothpaste, be sure to brush and floss each day, and clean off your tongue.
-For most patients, there should be no sensitivity issues as we use gentle whitening that does not cause sensitivity.
-If you do happen to experience sensitivity, it will last one to three days.
-In the meantime, consider using ibuprofen or acetaminophen to lessen the sensation.
-After the 48 hours, you can resume mouthwash usage.
+Use anti-sensitivity toothpaste, brush and floss each day, and clean your tongue.
+For most patients, there are no sensitivity issues at all, as we use a gentle whitening process designed to minimize it.
+If you do experience some sensitivity, it typically lasts 1 to 3 days.
+In the meantime, ibuprofen or acetaminophen can ease the sensation.
+After 48 hours, you can resume regular mouthwash use.

 It's a good idea to avoid alcohol for 48 hours after your whitening procedure.
 Alcoholic beverages, especially red wine, can stain your teeth during this period when they are most vulnerable to discoloration.
 Additionally, alcohol can increase sensitivity, particularly if you consume acidic drinks like cocktails or white wine.
 Stick to water or non-staining beverages until your teeth have had time to settle.